 Grit & Grace Wildlife Rehabilitation was born from my heart and from my love of all animals, both domestic and wild.
 I have been rescuing and rehabbing animals for much of my life (40+ years).
 It wasn’t until 2017, and with the rescue of an orphaned fawn, that I realized the great need for wildlife rehabilitation.
 I acquired the education and the licensing that same year, and Grit & Grace Wildlife Rehabilitation was born.
 In 2019, we were blessed to become a 501c3 non-profit.
-“We” are a team of myself, my husband, my elderly mother in law, my daughter, and two totally amazing volunteers.
+“We” are a team of myself, my husband, my elderly mother in law, my children, two other totally amazing rehabbers, and several wonderful volunteers.

 We receive absolutely NO government funding or help of any kind.
 We are 100% volunteer based and operated, and run solely on donations or from our own pockets.
 Kentucky, as with all the other states, offer no help or funding in any way, to wildlife rehabilitators.